Board overview

 • Select SPI/SWD interface mode for channel A with a jumper.

-• Connect a 10 Pin Tag-Connect cable with the Deubg Toolkit assuming the connection mapping specified in the table above.
+• Connect the 10 Pin Tag-Connect cable to the Debug Toolkit assuming the connection mapping specified in the table above (for Antmicro Debug Toolkit - connect to J2 connector).

 Figure 4 Debug Toolkit Jumper configuration for writing the USB-C PD configuration file.